 Nigel received a first class degree in Biochemistry, was awarded a Sambrooke Exhibition and the Robson Prize from the University of London, King's College.
 He gained his ScD and PhD (as a Benefactors' Scholar) at St John's College, the University of Cambridge.
 At Cambridge, he was awarded the Henry Humphrey's Research Prize, held a Royal Commission for the Exhibition of 1851 Research Fellowship, a St John's College Research Fellowship and a Royal Society University Research Fellowship.
 He also held a Fellowship and was Director of Studies at Churchill College, University of Cambridge.
 In 1995 he moved to the University of Leicester as Royal Society University Research Fellow, where he later became Lister Institute Research Professor of Biochemistry and Professor of Biochemistry.
 He was appointed Professor at the University of Manchester in 2005, where he held a BBSRC Professorial Research Fellowship and was Associate Dean for Research prior to his appointment as MIB Director.
 Nigel has been Visiting Professor at Tsinghua University, China and is Visiting Professor at Cardiff University, UK.
 He is also Adjunct Professor at Beijing University of Chemical Technology, China and Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.

 Nigel’s group is noted for its contributions to catalysis science, especially in the fields of quantum biology (tunnelling), dynamics and biocatalysis, mechanistic and synthetic biology, and bio-based chemicals/fuels manufacture.
-His work is interdisciplinary at the interfaces of chemistry, biology and physics, supported by a genuinely world-leading infrastructure for biophysical chemistry that he has established in MIB.
+His work is interdisciplinary at the interfaces of chemistry, biology and physics, supported by a genuinely world-leading infrastructure for biophysical chemistry and synthetic biology that he has established in MIB.